renero/causal-graph/README.md

 compliance), documentation, open source development, packaging, and continuous integration.

 **NOTICE**: This library is still in development and should be used with caution.
+Feel free to contact me to provide more details on how to use it.

 The datasets used in the examples can be generated using the `generators` module, which is also part of this library.
 But in case you want to reproduce results from the